giano/Telegrammer/README.md

 ### Chatting with a BotFather

 Next step is creating a Bot on Telegram and obtain an authorization token.
-You'll have to chat with a special Bot called **BotFather** register your Bot.
+You'll have to chat with a special Bot called **BotFather** to register your Bot.

 Just follow [this guide](https://core.telegram.org/bots) to authorize your Bot.